 Acquired Nystagmus, on the other hand, develops later in life due to various factors such as neurological disorders, trauma, medication side effects, or inner ear dysfunction.
 Neurological conditions like multiple sclerosis, stroke, brain tumours, or head injuries can disrupt the neural pathways responsible for coordinating eye movements, leading to involuntary oscillations of the eyes.
 Similarly, certain medications, especially those affecting the central nervous system, can induce Nystagmus as a side effect.
 Additionally, inner ear disorders such as Meniere's disease or vestibular neuritis can disturb the balance mechanisms that influence eye movements, resulting in acquired Nystagmus.
 Understanding the underlying causes of Nystagmus is essential for accurate diagnosis and effective management of the condition.

 The symptoms of Nystagmus are primarily characterised by abnormal eye movements that can manifest in various patterns and intensities.
-Individuals with Nystagmus may experience rapid, involuntary oscillations of the eyes, which can present as horizontal, vertical, or rotary movements.
+Individuals with Nystagmus may experience rapid, involuntary oscillations of the eyes, which can present as horizontal, vertical, or rotary movements or a combination of these.
 These eye movements may be noticeable to others or may only be detected during eye examinations by healthcare professionals.

-In addition to the visible eye movements, individuals with Nystagmus may report symptoms such as blurred vision, reduced visual acuity, and difficulty maintaining focus on objects, particularly when attempting to fixate on stationary targets or track moving objects.
+In addition to the visible eye movements, individuals with Nystagmus may report symptoms such as blurred vision, reduced visual acuity, Oscillopsia (the illusory sensation that the stationary visual world is moving) and difficulty maintaining focus on objects.
 Visual symptoms may be exacerbated by factors such as fatigue, stress, or visually demanding tasks.
 Furthermore, individuals with Nystagmus may often tilt or turn their head to adopt a more comfortable head position, known as the "null point," where the intensity of Nystagmus is minimised and visual clarity is maximised.

-Nystagmus can impact other aspects of visual function, including depth perception, balance, and coordination.
-Some individuals may experience challenges with spatial orientation and may have difficulty with tasks that require an accurate judgement of distance or depth.
+Nystagmus can impact other aspects of visual function, such as spatial orientation and may have difficulty with tasks that require an accurate judgement of distance or depth.
 Nystagmus can affect balance and coordination, particularly in cases where it is associated with underlying vestibular dysfunction or neurological conditions.
 Understanding and recognising these symptoms is crucial for early detection, diagnosis, and management of Nystagmus to optimise visual function and quality of life for affected individuals.

 Diagnosing Nystagmus typically involves a comprehensive eye examination conducted by an eye care professional, such as an orthoptist or ophthalmologist.
-The diagnostic process aims to assess the characteristics of the abnormal eye movements, identify any underlying causes or contributing factors, and evaluate the impact of Nystagmus on visual function.
+The diagnostic process aims to assess the characteristics of the abnormal eye movements, identify any underlying causes or contributing factors, evaluate the impact of Nystagmus on visual function with an aim to establish the optimum management options.

-During the eye examination, the eye care professional will carefully observe the patient's eye movements, paying close attention to the pattern, direction, frequency, and intensity of the Nystagmus.
+During the eye examination, the eye care professional will carefully observe the patient's eye movements in various positions of gaze, paying close attention to the pattern, direction, frequency, and intensity of the Nystagmus.
 Specialised tools such as a slit lamp microscope and ophthalmoscope may be used to examine the structures of the eye, including the retina, optic nerve, and eye muscles, to rule out any structural abnormalities or ocular conditions that may be contributing to Nystagmus.

 Overall, a thorough evaluation of the patient's medical history, symptoms, and clinical findings, combined with appropriate diagnostic tests, is essential for accurately diagnosing Nystagmus and determining the underlying cause or contributing factors.
 This comprehensive approach enables eye care professionals to develop an individualised treatment plan tailored to the specific needs and goals of each patient.

 The treatment options for Nystagmus depend on various factors, including the underlying cause, severity of symptoms, and individual patient needs.
-While there is no cure for Nystagmus, several management strategies aim to improve visual function, reduce symptoms, and enhance the quality of life for affected individuals.
+While there is no cure for the majority of Nystagmus, several management strategies aim to improve visual function, reduce symptoms, and enhance the quality of life for affected individuals.

 1. Optical Correction: Prescription eyeglasses or contact lenses may be prescribed to correct refractive errors and optimise visual acuity.
 Additionally, specially designed low-vision aids, such as magnifying glasses or telescopic lenses, can help individuals with Nystagmus achieve better visual clarity and focus.

 2. Prism Lenses: Prisms can be incorporated into eyeglasses to help stabilise and control abnormal eye movements associated with Nystagmus.
-By altering the path of light entering the eyes, prisms can improve visual alignment, reduce oscillations, and enhance binocular vision in some cases.
+By altering the path of light entering the eyes to align with the nystagmus null point, prisms can improve visual alignment, reduce oscillations, and enhance binocular vision in some cases.

-5. Surgical Intervention: In certain cases of Nystagmus associated with structural abnormalities or muscle imbalance, surgical procedures may be considered to correct underlying anatomical issues or modify eye muscle function.
-Surgical options include a type of squint surgery where the eye muscles are moved and repositioned: including muscle resection, muscle recession, or tendon transposition procedures, performed by a skilled ophthalmic surgeon.
+4. Surgical Intervention: In certain cases of Nystagmus associated with structural abnormalities or muscle imbalance, surgical procedures may be considered to correct underlying anatomical issues or modify eye muscle function.
+Surgical options include a type of squint surgery where the eye muscles are moved and repositioned to align the eyes into the null point.

 Overall, the selection of treatment options for Nystagmus should be guided by a thorough evaluation of the patient's symptoms, functional limitations, and treatment goals, to maximise visual function and quality of life while minimising the impact of Nystagmus-related symptoms.
 Collaboration between eye care professionals, rehabilitation specialists, and other healthcare providers is essential to develop an individualised treatment plan tailored to the specific needs and preferences of each patient.